tornadoweb/tornado/website/sphinx/releases/next.rst

   port available in 12.10 (``apt-get install python3-pycurl``).
 This port currently has bugs that prevent it from handling arbitrary binary data but it should work for textual (utf8) resources.
+* `tornado.netutil.bind_sockets` now works when Python was compiled with ``--disable-ipv6`` but IPv6 DNS resolution is available on the system.